Chicago Basin TrekkingNovember 7, 2016

 Alpine Lakes TraverseNovember 8, 2016

-This 5 day 4 night trekking trip traverses the incomparable Weminuche Wilderness in the San Juan Mountains.
-We’ll see areas like Elk Creek, the Colorado Trail, the Continental Divide, and the ever popular Chicago Basin.
+This 5 day 4 night backpacking trip traverses the incomparable Weminuche Wilderness in the San Juan Mountains.
+We’ll see areas like Elk Creek, the Colorado Trail, the Continental Divide, and many of Colorado’s most remote Centennial 13’ers.
 This is the ultimate wilderness trekking trip in Colorado’s largest and most remote wilderness area.
 Awe-inspiring scenery, uncrowded trails, and the perfect trip itinerary make this an unforgettable experience for those who really want to see the best of what Colorado and the Weminuche has to offer backcountry enthusiasts.

-The Best of the Weminuche trekking trip is offered from Tuesday – Saturday so that participants have the opportunity to travel to Durango (Monday) and then have Sunday to travel home, enjoy Durango, or however else you might like to use that day.
+The Best of the Weminuche backpacking trip is offered from Tuesday – Saturday so that participants have the opportunity to travel to Ouray (Monday) and then have Sunday to travel home, enjoy Ouray, Silverton, or Telluride – or however else you might like to use that day.
 Either way, this 5 day trip is exactly the trip you’ve been looking for to experience one of Colorado’s iconic backcountry destinations!

 We can also offer this trip and itinerary on a Private/Custom basis.
-You choose your dates and group size and we’ll customize the experience according to your specs!
+You choose your dates and group size and we’ll customize the experience according to your specifications!

 No Hidden Fees

-- Group camping and cooking equipment (tents, stoves, etc.)
+- All group camping and cooking equipment (tents, stoves, fuel etc.)

-We meet at the San Juan Mountain Guides’ office in the afternoon or early evening in order to go over equipment, food, and logistics issues for the following morning.
+We meet at the San Juan Mountain Guides’ office in Ouray in the afternoon or early evening in order to go over personal equipment, food, and logistics issues for the following morning.

-We will meet at the San Juan Mountain Guides’ office at 0730 and then proceed to the D&SNGRR Station where we board the historic Narrow Gauge Train.
-We ride the narrow gauge train to the Elk Park stop, where our trek will begin.
-After adjusting our packs and preparing to hike we begin by hiking up Elk creek to a camp just beyond the “Beaver Ponds” along the Elk Creek (Colorado) Trail.
+We will meet at the San Juan Mountain Guides’ office at 0730 and then proceed to Molas Pass, where our trek will begin.
+After adjusting our packs and preparing to hike we begin by descending the “45 switchback trail” down towards the Animas River.
+After crossing the Animas via a footbridge, we’ll continue hiking up Elk creek to a camp just beyond the “Beaver Ponds” along the Elk Creek (Colorado) Trail.